Water Polo Camps

 Due to high demand, many camps fill prior to the registration deadline and early registration is recommended.
 Once a camp reaches capacity or the registration deadline, we are unable to add additional campers.
 Walk-up registrations are not accepted for any camp or clinic.

 In the event a camp does not reach capacity, the following registration deadlines apply:

-- Residential camper options close 2 days prior to the start of camp.
+- Residential camps close 2 days prior to the camp.

 Fee includes instruction, meals, room, camp t-shirt, and lanyard.

 The Elite Camp is for the serious athlete who has aspirations to play at the college level.
 Campers will be divided based on age and experience level to ensure each individual is able to train and compete against the appropriate level of competition.
 Morning sessions will focus on individual skill development, while afternoon and evening sessions will focus on team tactics and team play.
 Campers will receive high level instruction at every skill or game station from a coach who understands what it takes to play at the college level.
 Sessions will be intense and designed to push each camper past their comfort zone in order to improve their overall play.
 Don't miss this opportunity to learn from some of the best coaches from across the country while playing the sport that you love.

 |Morning Pool Session/Lecture